Need a GCSE or A-Level Maths Tutor? How to Find One You Can Trust

 - Network and connections (15 per cent) — endorsements from verified agents and organisations who have worked with the tutor.

-- Trust and verification (10 per cent) — identity checks and, for anyone working with children, safeguarding checks.
+- Trust and verification (10 per cent) — identity checks and, for anyone working with children, a safeguarding (DBS) check.

 - Digital integration (10 per cent) — a complete, active, up-to-date profile.